 Pete Sanfaçon was born in April 1959 in Rochester, New Hampshire, where he lived with his parents and his two brothers and two sisters until 1980.
 He graduated from The Art Institute of Boston in 1980, majoring in illustration.
 Within five months after leaving college he got a job as a technical illustrator at a photovoltaics R&D and manufacturing firm in Massachusetts.
 In 1987 he accepted a technical illustrator position at a Massachusetts computer chip maker.
-Mr. Sanfaçon is still with that company today, where he now manages a team of ten illustrators and graphic designers.
-He has been married to Joy since 1983 and they live in suburban Boston with their son, PJ.
+Mr. Sanfaçon is still with that company today, where he now manages a team of nine editors and illustrators.
 He is a diehard fan of the Boston Red Sox and has been to more than two dozen KISS concerts since 1977.

 Much of Mr. Sanfaçon's youth was spent drawing on large, thick, drawing pads and on the back of large wall calendars on the living room floor.
 He enjoyed coloring books, most of them were either cartoon characters or superheroes, but he also had a Beatles "Yellow Submarine" coloring book in the late 60's.